Pulmonic stenosis is a heart valve disorder that involves the pulmonary valve.

 People with mild disease rarely get worse.
 However, those with moderate to severe disease will get worse.
 The outcome is often very good when surgery or balloon dilation is successful.
 Other congenital heart defects may be a factor in the outlook.

 Most often, the new valves can last for decades.
 However, some will wear out and need to be replaced.

 When to Contact a Medical Professional

 - You have symptoms of pulmonary valve stenosis.

 - You have been treated or have untreated pulmonary valve stenosis and have developed swelling (of the ankles, legs, or abdomen), difficulty breathing, or other new symptoms.

 Valvular pulmonary stenosis; Heart valve pulmonary stenosis; Pulmonary stenosis; Stenosis - pulmonary valve; Balloon valvuloplasty - pulmonary

 Carabello BA.
 Valvular heart disease.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 26th ed.
 Philadelphia, PA: Elsevier; 2020:chap 66.

-Pellikka PA.
-Tricuspid, pulmonic, and multivalvular disease.
-In: Zipes DP, Libby P, Bonow RO, Mann DL, Tomaselli GF, Braunwald E, eds.
+Pellikka PA, Nkomo VT.
+Tricuspid, pulmonic, and multivalvular disease In: Libby, P, Bonow RO, Mann DL, Tomaselli, GF, Bhatt DL, Solomon SD.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
-11th ed.
-Philadelphia, PA: Elsevier; 2019:chap 70.
+12th ed.
+Philadelphia, PA: Elsevier; 2022:chap 77.